ffuf/ffuf/README.md

 MATCHER OPTIONS:
-  -mc                 Match HTTP status codes, or "all" for everything. (default: 200,204,301,302,307,401,403,405,500) -ml                 Match amount of lines in response -mr                 Match regexp
+  -mc                 Match HTTP status codes, or "all" for everything. (default: 200,204,301,302,307,401,403,405,500) -ml                 Match amount of lines in response -mmode              Matcher set operator.
+Either of: and, or (default: or) -mr                 Match regexp
   -ms                 Match HTTP response size
   -mt                 Match how many milliseconds to the first response byte, either greater or less than.
 EG: ">100" or "<100"